-ĐỒNG NAI — Investors' trust in the local businesses climate and support from authorities for enterprises have helped the southern province of Đồng Nai almost reach its foreign direct investment (FDI) target for the year.
+ĐỒNG NAI — The trust of investors in the local business climate and support from authorities for enterprises are among the main factors that have helped the southern province of Đồng Nai almost reach its foreign direct investment (FDI) target for the year.

-The Swiss-funded Nestle Vietnam, based at the Biên Hòa 2 Industrial Park, has repeatedly increased its charter capital since opening its first factory on-site in 1995.
+Swiss-funded Nestle Việt Nam, based at the Biên Hòa 2 Industrial Park, has continually increased its charter capital since opening its first factory on-site in 1995.

 Carl Khoury, a manager at the company, said it has set up four factories in Việt Nam, including three in Đồng Nai, and it considers the province a key destination since it boasts industrial parks with complete infrastructure, borders HCM City, the country’s southern economic hub, and is served by highways and expressways favourable for goods transportation.

-He said the company has developed over the last 25 years thanks in part to a sound investment climate and clear legal procedures that match international practices, both nationally and in Đồng Nai.
+He noted that the company has developed continually over the last 25 years thanks in part to a sound investment climate and clear legal procedures that match international practice, both nationally and in Đồng Nai.

 Authorities have also swiftly dealt with any problems facing businesses, Khoury added.

-In late March, Sheung Vietnam Co Ltd, with investment from South Korea, raised its capital by $30 million to $80 million to expand its factory at the Long Thành Industrial Park in Đồng Nai.
+In late March, the Soheung Vietnam Co Ltd, with investment from the Republic of Korea, raised its capital by $30 million to $80 million to expand its factory at the Long Thành Industrial Park in Đồng Nai.

-The company said the greatest challenge businesses encounter when investing abroad is a lack of understanding about local practices and legal regulations.
+The company said the greatest challenge foreign businesses encounter when investing in a country is a lack of understanding about local practices and legal regulations.

-However, it added, local agencies have helped it handle environmental and construction-related procedures, while taxation, business registration, and insurance services have been provided online, facilitating operations.
+However, it added, local agencies helped handle environmental and construction-related procedures, while taxation, business registration, and insurance services have been provided online, facilitating operations.

-Đồng Nai has attracted 66 FDI projects worth more than $680 million since the beginning of this year, while its target for the year as a whole was about $700 million, according to the province’s Industrial Zones Authority.
+Đồng Nai has attracted 66 FDI projects worth over $680 million since the beginning of this year, while its target for the year as a whole was around $700 million, according to the province’s Industrial Zones Authority.